 Focus on professional expertise

-The professional skills of our drivers, chief guards, customer service employees, safety staff and mechanics remain at the heart of all our learning activities.
-Our basic training is the starting point, and we are increasingly involving external partners in providing it.
-For example, in September 2019 we entered into a partnership with MBO Amersfoort for training our chief guards.
-Approximately 50 train drivers joined through the Regional Training Centres in Amsterdam and Twente and STC.
-Within NS itself, 266 chief guards and Safety & Service staff successfully completed their basic training in 2019.
+In 2020, we expanded our partnership with MBO Amersfoort for training our chief guards, which now involves 17 students.
+Approximately 50 train drivers joined in 2020 through the Regional Training Centres in Amsterdam and Twente and STC.
+Within NS itself, 174 chief guards, 67 general service staff and 74 Safety & Service staff successfully completed their basic training in 2020.

 Rolling stock technology and TechniekFabriek